 Vanessa Nutters is a Class of 2010 alumna of the original FACES Oakland program.
 Raised in East Oakland, California, Vanessa attended Oakland Tech as a high school student and joined the Health Academy to pursue opportunities in health and medicine as a young woman of color.
 Vanessa went on to be the first person in her family to attend and graduate from an university, where she attained her Bachelor’s degree with a major in Science and Technology Studies and a minor in Comparative Literature from the University of California at Davis.
 She is currently working to complete her prerequisites for application to an Master of Science in Nursing program.

 At present, Vanessa works in service to the Oakland community.
-She leads student support services for the Health Academy at her high school alma mater, while instructing various science and research related courses throughout the year.
-Vanessa also leads a community health and leadership program for youth, where she educates students on topics ranging from the rich history of Oakland, health care, and social determinants of health to current affairs.
-Her students complete research action projects, where Vanessa guides lessons through deep rooted issues plaguing marginalized communities.
+She works as a Clinic Supervisor in the Department of School-Based Health Centers at La Clinica de La Raza.
+Previously, she led student support services for the Health Academy at her high school alma mater, while instructing various science and research related courses throughout the year.
+Vanessa also led a community health and leadership program for youth, where she educated students on topics ranging from the rich history of Oakland, health care, and social determinants of health to current affairs.
+Her students completed research action projects, where Vanessa guided lessons through deep rooted issues plaguing marginalized communities.
 Vanessa says that through applying knowledge and wisdom, young people and adults alike can begin to heal and mend their communities.
 A proud FACES alum, Vanessa aspires to continue impacting marginalized communities, both in California and abroad, through means of health practice, education, access and art – the intersection of her passions.

 In the future, she will practice as a Registered Nurse in marginalized communities, impacting community health through education combined with clinical practice.
 She says that when she joined FACES in 2008, she was given a chance at something she might never have known otherwise.
 Vanessa feels that she was given an opportunity to learn, to nurture, and to begin to see the manifestations of healers – drastically different from the realities accompanying her East Oakland neighborhood.
 She says “Dr. Magaña and the entire FACES community kept me motivated, provided me a positive and productive outlet, allowed me a safe space, and granted me the opportunity to pursue my education and a profession that would allow me to help re-build my community.
 FACES opened my eyes to the potential of what I could become and allowed me to reflect on my strength and resiliency.
 It was my family and my home, when I did not have my own.”
 Moving forward, Vanessa wishes to continue the tradition, mentoring disenfranchised young people to pursue fruitful lives and do the hard work of healing both themselves and their communities.